 Off-the-Shelf CAR T Shows 58.3% MRD Clearance in Pretreated LBCL Group

-Patients treated with the investigational allogeneic anti-CD19 CAR T-cell therapy cemacabtagene ansegedleucel (cema-cel) for large B-cell lymphoma (LBCL) who tested positive for molecular residual disease (MRD) following first-line therapy experienced reductions in plasma ctDNA levels and MRD clearance, according to a news release from the developer, Natera.1
+Patients treated with the investigational allogeneic anti-CD19 chimeric antigen receptor (CAR) T-cell therapy cemacabtagene ansegedleucel (cema-cel) for large B-cell lymphoma (LBCL) who had positive results for molecular residual disease (MRD) following first-line therapy experienced reductions in plasma circulating tumor DNA (ctDNA) levels and MRD clearance, according to a news release from the developer, Natera.1

 According to the developers, these findings provide early evidence of cema-cel’s potential to prevent or delay clinical relapse among this MRD-positive LBCL patient population.
-The study was designed to assess whether the allogenic CAR T product can eliminate residual disease and prevent recurrence.
+The study was designed to assess whether the allogeneic CAR T product can eliminate residual disease and prevent recurrence.

-Those ineligible for enrollment included those with central nervous system-involved, transformed, or T-cell/histiocyte rich disease; prior receipt of anti-CD19 targeted therapies; or any anticancer treatment following frontline treatment.
+Those ineligible for enrollment included those with central nervous system–involved, transformed, or T-cell/histiocyte-rich disease; prior receipt of anti-CD19 targeted therapies; or any anticancer treatment following frontline treatment.
 Additionally, patients with active or clinically significant autoimmune disease, any active infections requiring systemic treatment, or a history of primary malignancy or bone marrow disorder within 3 years of enrollment were deemed ineligible for trial participation.

 References

 - Natera highlights positive interim futility analysis from Allogene Therapeutics’ MRD-guided ALPHA3 trial in large B-cell lymphoma.
 News release.
-Natera, Inc. April 13, 2026.
+Natera Inc. April 13, 2026.
 Accessed April 13, 2026. https://tinyurl.com/4r3dj4j3

 - Roschewski M, Kurtz DM, Westin JR, et al. Remission assessment by circulating tumor DNA in large B-cell lymphoma.
 J Clin Oncol.
 2025;43(34):3652-3661. doi:10.1200/JCO-25-01534